 There are a million opinions online about the topic but the simple truth is that you can drive a loudspeaker like the Magnepan LRS (Little Ribbon Speaker) with any amplifier that can double its output and is stable into a 4 ohm load.
 A/V receivers are not great choices in this scenario.
 Their actual power output into a 4 ohm load is rather iffy.

 Audio systems need to be forward thinking and reliable so it’s easy to suggest this pile of Schiit Audio components to be the heart of this rig.
+Having tried my Schiit Ragnarok 2 Integrated Amplifier with the LRS, the issue that reared its head was power.

 It has more than enough power, the right tonal balance, and a plethora of inputs (both analog and digital) for any source that you might already own or plan on adding in the future.